Choral Singers WANTED

-My current project is a tech-fiction feature titled Automatic (working title unless it sticks).
-It takes a dim but hopefully compelling look at post-industrial life and the creeping sense of disconnection that comes with it.
-The script is mostly done, the cast is in place, I’ve secured a main location, and I’m scouting for more locations and extras whilst putting together a shooting schedule.
+My current project is a tech-fiction feature titled Automatic which is currently in post production.
+The film takes a dim but hopefully compelling look at post-industrial life and the creeping sense of disconnection that comes with it.

 Over the past few years, I’ve worked on a mix of documentary, drama and short film projects.
 I produced and directed The Booth Museum (a documentary) and produced the drama Sunday Morning.
 Both were screened at the Brighton Cinecity 2019 Film Festival.
 I directed and produced the short, What Happened to Sam, later that year, which aired on Latest TV in November 2019.